-- · determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - · determines what securities we will purchase, retain or sell; - · identifies, evaluates and negotiates the structure of the investments we make; and - · closes, monitors and services the investments we make.
+- determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - determines what securities we will purchase, retain or sell; - identifies, evaluates and negotiates the structure of the investments we make; and - closes, monitors and services the investments we make.

 GSV Asset Management's services under the Investment Advisory Agreement are not exclusive, and it is free to furnish similar services to other entities so long as its services to us are not impaired.
-GSV Asset Management currently serves as the investment adviser for GSV X Fund, a global long/short absolute return fund.
+GSV Asset Management currently serves as the investment adviser for GSV X Fund ("GSV X Fund"), a global long/short absolute return fund and Coursera@GSV Fund, LP, a special purpose vehicle comprised of an underlying investment in Coursera stock.
 GSV Asset Management does not anticipate that it will ordinarily identify investment opportunities that are appropriate for both GSV Capital and the other funds that are currently or in the future may be managed by GSV Asset Management.
 However, to the extent it does identify such opportunities, GSV Asset Management will allocate such opportunities between GSV Capital and such other funds pursuant to an established procedure that is designed to ensure that such allocation is fair and equitable.